mmmbacon/smart_todo/planning/plan.md

   L - Hey I seen a deletion option in the edit window.

   B - Yes.
 Let's say I heard that Alladin was terrible and change my mind about buying it.
-I can take it off my list.
+I can take it off my list....Now that I'm not watching Aladdin, I have a hole in my Friday.
+Maybe I'll check out Hitchhikers Guide to the Galaxy'.

   BM - Delete Alladin item.

-  B - Now that I'm not watching Aladdin, I have a hole in my Friday.
-Maybe I'll check out Hitchhikers Guide to the Galaxy'.

-  (incorrect) Wait for the API to return.

   L - What if I wanted to read the book first?